-Structured Teaching Classes: Elementary
+Structured Teaching Classes: Elementary - Placement Options 4 and 5

-The Structured Teaching Classes are specialized classes for students with Developmental Disabilities who are on an alternative academic program.
+Sometimes, a student's profile indicates that a specialized class would best suit his or her needs.
+The Structured Teaching Class is a Community Class for students with developmental disabilities who are on an alternative academic program.
 The emphasis is on functional skill development in literacy and numeracy.
-This program encompasses refining students' daily living and employability skills, social skills and communication skills.
-Many of the students' programs are also supported through occupational therapy, physiotherapy and speech and language therapy.
-Elements of structured teaching methods are introduced to increase student independence and to prepare the students as they transition to secondary school.
+In addition, the program encompasses refining students' daily living and employability skills, social skills and communication skills.
+Elements of Structured Teaching methods are introduced to increase student independence and to prepare the students as they transition to secondary school.
 Students participate in many events and activities offered in a regular school day.
 Structured Teaching Classes are for students in grades 5 to 8.